Mayank0875/DSA-Problem/01 Query/problem.md

 ## Description

-You are given a binary array A of size N ( each element is either 0 or 1).
+You are given a binary array A of size N (each element is either 0 or 1).
 You are also given Q queries.
-Each query consist three integers:
-L, R, and Val Where:
+Each query consists of three integers: L, R, and Val, where:
-    - L and R represent the range of the query (1-indexed, inclusive).
+	•	L and R represent the range of the query (1-indexed, inclusive).
-    - Val is either 0 or 1.
+	•	Val is either 0 or 1.

-For Each query, you must find the frequency of Val in the subarray A[L ..
+For each query, you must find the frequency of Val in the subarray A[L ..
 R].
-After Processing all queries, output the XOR of all query result.
+After processing all queries, output the XOR of all query results.

 ## Examples